Inventory Costs and Types Explained

 Typically, preparation costs are incurred when buying the necessary parts for product manufacturing from external suppliers, raw material warehouses, or from producing them internally.

-Order cost represents various expenses or managing costs generated during the inventory purchase process from an external buyer, the wages of the procurement department and related payroll taxes and benefits, and similar labor costs for industrial engineering staff.
+Order costs represent various expenses or managing costs generated during the inventory purchase process from an external buyer, the wages of the procurement department and related payroll taxes and benefits, and similar labor costs for industrial engineering staff.
 The order cost does not have much relation with the order quantity.

 The preparation costs also include the following: The costs of purchasing tools, the cost of replacing machinery or tools to produce special items, the cost incurred during machinery’s idle time, the labor cost of the preparation workforce, and the cost of tools.

-Various costs are included in inventory holding costs such as capital opportunity costs tied to the inventory, handling costs, storage facility costs, insurance, and costs related to damage or theft of inventory.
+Various costs are included in inventory holding costs such as capital opportunity costs tied to the inventory, handling costs, storage facility costs, insurance costs, and costs related to shrinkage (damage or theft of inventory).

-The largest ratio of cost taking up inventory holding cost is capital opportunity cost tied to the inventory.
+The largest share of inventory holding costs is capital opportunity cost tied to the inventory.
 This is the cost that is directly involved in maintaining a certain unit of inventory for a certain period of time.
 Therefore, it is important to verify that the higher inventory management cost is in fact, due to the higher stock level.

 There aren’t too many scenarios that contribute to inventory shortage cost, but sometimes there are instances where the production cannot proceed due to lack of material.
 As such, various costs incurred due to a shortage of material can be included in inventory shortage costs.